Facebook Silently Enables Facial Recognition Abilities For Users Outside EU, Canada - Slashdot

 ssshhhhh, let the fear-mongering article writers get their click-bait ad revenue!

 it just keeps getting worse.
-(Score:2)
+(Score:4, Insightful)

 Facebook used to be a digital Rolodex of aggravating people you'd rather send an occasional birthday card than speak to in person, but in the last 7 years it's shaping up to become new societal piss-test for everything from dating to employment.
 Now you can look forward to not only being ostracized for your lack of facebook participation, but actively chastised for it when facebook identifies you as a friend/coworker/acquaintance in someone elses account.

-with facebooks mandatory facial recognition it soon
+with facebooks mandatory facial recognition it soon wont matter if you avoid the site at all, theyll just build and publish a profile of you anyway.

 Facebook used to be a digital Rolodex of aggravating people you'd rather send an occasional birthday card than speak to in person, but in the last 7 years it's shaping up to become new societal piss-test for everything from dating to employment.